senarvi/senarvi.github.io/_posts/2017-05-04-crawling-conversation-sites.md

 ---
-layout: post
 title: "Crawling conversation sites for language modeling data"
-description: "How to use Scrapy to obtain vast amounts of data for language modeling"
-category:
-tags: []
 ---

-{% include setup %}
+## How to use Scrapy to obtain vast amounts of data for language modeling

 ### Creating web spiders with Scrapy